 Let’s start cooking!

 First, preheat oven to 220oC.
-Line a baking sheet with parchment paper/silicone baking mat.
+Line a baking tray with baking paper/silicone mat.

 Once mixture start to boil, remove from heat immediately.
 Tsk, you can see that the saucepan is still on the stove but the fire is off.
-Dump all the flour in at once.
-Stir rapidly until mixture is smooth and pulls away from the side of pan (left photo).
-Allow dough to cool for two minutes, then briskly beat in the eggs, one at a time, until smooth and shiny.
+Add all the flour at once.
+Stir quickly until mixture is smooth and pulls away from the side of saucepan (left photo).
+Cool the dough for about two minutes.
+Then add the eggs (one at a time) beating until smooth and shiny.
+You can also use an electric whisk to make it smooth.

 The dough shouldn’t be watery (an example here: watery choux pastry).
 It should be a little thick and fall slowly from the spoon.

-Using two spoons, scoop up a mound of choux paste with one spoon roughly the size of an unshelled walnut, and scrape it off with the other spoon onto the baking sheet.
+Scoop about a tablespoon or more (depending on your size preference) on to the baking tray.
 Of course you can pipe them out too but I prefer chouquettes that aren’t perfect and rustic.
 When I made these again (the 3rd time), I make them even smaller so that I can have lots of chouquette.
 Haha

 This is the coarse sugar that I used.
 Also known as pearl sugar or nib sugar.
 It is used widely in Scandinavian countries in pastries and cookies.
 Therefore one of the place to buy this sugar is at Ikea.
 Too bad Ikea Malaysia doesn’t stock it.
 I bought mine at G. Detou in Paris (1kg for only €2.50).
 So cheap. 🙂 I was basically jumping with joy when G. Detou told me they carry this sugar in their shop.
 Funny though I didn’t encounter chouquette when I was in Paris. 🙁

-Then bake them for 25-30 minutes (depends on the size of your chouquette), or until puffed and well-browned.
-Once take out from the oven, poke a hole or two at the side of chouquette with a knife to let the steam escape so that you’ll get a crispier texture.
+Then bake them for 25-30 minutes (depends on the size of your chouquette), or until puffed and golden brown.
+Poke a hole or two at the side of the chouquette with a knife to allow steam to escape.
+This way you get crispier chouquette.
 Let the chouquettes cool a bit before digging into it.
 I know waiting is daunting!

 I made some batch without chocolate chips so that my dog can enjoy too.

-According to David, you can freeze the chouquettes up to 1 month once they cooled down.
-Just defrost them at room temperature and warm briefly in the oven until crisp.
-But then again, I doubt you would have any left to freeze. 😉
+According to David, you can freeze the chouquettes up to a month once they cooled down.
+Just defrost them in the fridge and warm it in the oven until they are crispy.
+But then again, I doubt you would have any left to freeze.
+It’s that yummy. 😉

 Adapted from David Lebovitz